 Words can be beautiful tools, painting vibrant landscapes of imagination and sharing the whispers of the heart.
-Yet, some truths dance just beyond their grasp, like moonlight on water, shimmering and elusive.
+Yet, some truths dance just beyond the grasp of words, like moonlight on water, shimmering and elusive.
 Lao Tzu, the ancient philosopher, understood this dance intimately.

 In the last part of Lao Tzu’s life, he was old, and believed he had come to the end of his usefulness.
 He had had enough of society and the city and decided that he would move out to the mountains to live out the last days of his life in peace.